Wavy Hair Care

 More questions about diffusing?

 I have received a lot more questions about diffusing than I answered here, so I made a new blog post: Your questions about diffusing wavy hair answered.
+I also have a blog post sharing my opinion on the best wavy hair diffuser.

 Filed Under: Curly Girl Method Tagged With: air dry vs diffuse wavy hair, benefits of air drying hair, benefits of diffusing wavy hair, how long does it take thick wavy hair to dry?, how long does it take wavy hair to dry?, how to diffuse wavy hair?, Is it better to air dry or diffuse wavy hair?